workloads/community/README.md

 # Terraform Cloud Workspace: `community`

-> This directory manages the lifecycle of the community tools for [@workloads](https://github.com/workloads).
+> This repository manages the lifecycle of community tools for [@workloads](https://github.com/workloads).

 ## Table of Contents